matrix-org/matrix-spec-proposals/proposals/2957-cryptographically-concealed-credentials.md

 If the attacker knows K<sub>conf</sub>, they could try to brute-force the user's password until they can decrypt the encrypted version of K<sub>conf</sub> to obtain the known value of K<sub>conf</sub>.
-However, if the attacker knows K<sub>conf</sub>, they would also know A<sub>pub</sub>, which would already allow them to try to brute-force the user's password, so in this case, the attacker does not gain any information by attempting to log in.
-Note that in this case, it is important that the encryption of K<sub>conf</sub>
-is done in an unauthenticated manner to ensure that an attacker is not given any information about whether or not they have guessed the right decryption key.
+However, K<sub>conf</sub> is only 16 bits long, so there may be multiple passwords that can be result in its correct decryption.
+Also, if the attacker knows K<sub>conf</sub>, they would most likely also know A<sub>pub</sub>, which would already allow them to try to brute-force the user's password, so in this case, the attacker does not gain any information by attempting to log in.
+Note that in this case, it is important that the encryption of K<sub>conf</sub> is done in an unauthenticated manner to ensure that an attacker is not given any information about whether or not they have guessed the right decryption key.

 It should be noted that an attacker who shoulder-surfs when the user registers or logs in will be able to see the emoji security check displayed to the user.